 identifying veteran-friendly local employers at job fairs.

 NLF: Boards must ensure Workforce Solutions Office staff members do not request JVSG staff to perform duties that are outside of their statutorily required roles and responsibilities.

+NLF: Boards must inform Workforce Solutions Office staff members that DVOP specialists are considered unavailable when:

+they have a full caseload (as determined by TVC);

+are not present (physically or virtually); or

+are in a meeting when a customer would otherwise be referred.

 NLF: Boards must ensure Workforce Solutions Office staff members performing intake duties:

 determine the interests and service needs of incoming customers;